-- 2-3 green chillies
+- 2-3 Green chillies

-- 2 tbsp. ginger paste
+- 2 tbsp Ginger paste

-- ½ tsp turmeric
+- ½ tsp Turmeric powder

 - 1 tsp Ghee

-- Salt and Sugar to taste
+- salt – to taste

-- ½ tsp cumin seeds
+- ½ tsp Cumin seeds

-- 1 dry red chilli
+- 1 Dry red chilli

-- 2 small bay leaves
+- 2 small Bay leaves

-- 1-2 bark of cinnamon
+- 1-2 bark Cinnamon stick

-- 2-3 green cardamom
+- 2-3 Green Cardamom

-- 3-4 cloves
+- 3-4 Cloves

-- ¼ tsp Asafoetida/ Hing
+- ¼ tsp Hing or Asafoetida

 - Add 2 cups of water in a pressure cooker, transfer the soaked lentil into the cooker

 - Alternatively, You can boil the lentil in an open pot.
 Fill a heavy-duty pot with water, add the soaked lentil, sprinkle salt and turmeric powder, and set it on the stove over high heat.
 When it comes to a rolling boil, it will form some froth, with the help of a ladle clean all the froth, reduce the temperature, cover partially with a lid and let it boil.

 - Lentil will be tender, but it should hold its shape.

-- Heat some oil in a skillet, add ghee when ghee melted 1st add cumin seeds, then the rest of tempering.
+- When ghee melted 1st add cumin seeds, then the rest of tempering.
 Give a stir to release flavour.

 - Add Coconut, over medium heat cook for few seconds, sprinkle little bit salt just for coconut.